Sales and operations planning

-Sales and operations planning (S&OP) is an integrated business management process through which the executive or leadership team continually achieves focus, alignment, and synchronization among all organizational functions.
-The S&OP process includes an updated forecast that informs a sales plan, production plan, inventory plan, customer lead time (backlog) plan, new product development plan, strategic initiative plan, and resulting financial plan.
-The frequency and planning horizon depend on the specific business context.
-Short product life cycles and high demand volatility require a more rigorous S&OP than steadily consumed products.

-While implemented effectively, the S&OP process also enables effective supply chain management.

 Integration between the departments, with suppliers and customers.

-The Sales and Operations planning process has a twofold scope.
-The first scope is the horizontal alignment to balance the supply and demand through integration between the company departments and with suppliers and customers.
-The second aim is the vertical alignment amid strategic plan and the operational plan of a company.

-A properly implemented S&OP process routinely reviews customer demand and supply resources and "re-plans" quantitatively across an agreed 'rolling' horizon.
-The re-planning process focuses on changes from the previously agreed sales and operations plan.
-It also helps management understand how the company achieved its current performance and what future actions and results to expect.
+Sales and operations planning (S&OP) is a business management planning process that integrates demand forecasting with supply planning to create a plan that attempts to balance demand with available resources.

+The process brings together sales operations, production capacity, inventory levels, and budgets so that different parts of the company work from the same assumptions.
+These plans are reviewed and updated as conditions change.

+When using S&OP, managers compare expected customer demand with available supply to understand how the business is performing at a given time and what is likely to happen next.

+S&OP is intended to facilitate better supply chain management.

 Definitions

-S&OP was developed with the concept of aggregated production planning (APP) in the first part of 1950, then switched to manufacturing resource planning (MRP 2) around 1985, till the current definition of business process for the alignment of supply and demand.
-The term S&OP and its modern meaning were conceived of in the 1980s and are generally attributed to Richard Ling, then a consultant with the management consulting firm Oliver Wight.
+S&OP was developed with the concept of aggregated production planning (APP) in the first part of the 1950s, then switched to manufacturing resource planning (MRP 2) around 1985, until the current definition of business process for the alignment of supply and demand.
+The term S&OP and its modern meaning were conceived in the 1980s and are generally attributed to Richard Ling, then a consultant with the management consulting firm Oliver Wight.

 APICS defines S&OP as the "function of setting the overall level of manufacturing output (production plan) and other activities to best satisfy the current planned levels of sales (sales plan and/or forecasts), while meeting general business objectives of profitability, productivity, competitive customer lead times, etc., as expressed in the overall business plan."
-Institute for Supply Management defines it as "working cross-functionally with internal business units to forecast anticipated demand, inventory, supply and customer lead times based on the sales forecast, actual demand and capacity forecast."
+The Institute for Supply Management defines it as "working cross-functionally with internal business units to forecast anticipated demand, inventory, supply, and customer lead times based on the sales forecast, actual demand, and capacity forecast."
 One of its primary purposes is to establish production rates that will achieve management's objective of maintaining, raising, or lowering inventories or backlogs, while usually attempting to keep the workforce relatively stable.
-It must extend through a planning horizon sufficient to plan the labor, equipment, facilities, material, and finances required to accomplish the production plan.
+It must extend through a planning horizon sufficient to plan the labor, equipment, facilities, materials, and finances required to accomplish the production plan.
 As this plan affects many company functions, it is normally prepared with information from marketing, manufacturing, engineering, finance, materials, etc."

 It has also been described as "a set of decision-making processes to balance demand and supply, to integrate financial planning and operational planning, and to link high-level strategic plans with day-to-day operations."